redis/redis-doc/docs/reference/resp2-to-resp3-replies.md

 ---
-title: "RESP2 to RESP3 replies migration guide"
+title: "RESP2 to RESP3 reply migration guide"
 linkTitle: "RESP2 to RESP3 migration"
 weight: 4
-description: RESP2 to RESP3 replies reference for clients developers
+description: RESP2 to RESP3 reply reference for client library developers
 aliases:
     - /topics/resp2-to-resp3-replies/
 ---

-In the journey from RESP2 to [RESP3](https://redis.io/docs/reference/protocol-spec/), one of the primary motivations was to streamline the developer experience by simplifying response parsing.
+The primary motivation for creating the [RESP3](https://redis.io/docs/reference/protocol-spec/) protocol, the successor to RESP2, was to streamline the developer experience by simplifying response parsing.
-Over time, it became evident that developers frequently performed specific data transformations on RESP2 replies, which required hardcoded transformations per command.
+It became evident that developers frequently performed specific data transformations on RESP2 replies, which required hardcoded transformations for each command.
-Addressing these transformations directly at the protocol level reduces clients' overhead and ensures a more consistent and efficient replies handling process.
+Addressing these transformations directly at the protocol level reduces client overhead and ensures a more consistent and efficient reply-handling process.
-This documentation provides a reference for developers to migrate their clients from RESP2 to RESP3.
+This documentation provides a reference guide to help developers migrate their clients from RESP2 to RESP3.

+**Note**:
+> Each of the Redis base command manual pages now includes both RESP2 and RESP3 responses.

-### Command Replies Comparison
+### Command replies comparison
-- RESP3 introduces many new [simple types and aggregates]((https://redis.io/docs/reference/protocol-spec/#resp-protocol-description)).
+- RESP3 introduces many new [simple and aggregate reply types]((https://redis.io/docs/reference/protocol-spec/#resp-protocol-description)).
-The following tables compare only commands with non-trivial changes in replies, primarily for new aggregates introduced in RESP3 that require major changes in the client implementation.
+The following tables compare only commands with non-trivial changes to their replies, primarily for new aggregates introduced in RESP3 that require major changes in the client implementation.
 - The types are described using [“TypeScript like” syntax](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html):
-  - `[a, b]` stands for [a tuple](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) where we know the exact number of elements and types at specific positions.
+  - `[a, b]` stands for [a tuple](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) where the exact number of elements and types at specific positions are known.
-  - `Array<a>` stands for [an array](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays) where we know the type of elements but not the number of elements.
+  - `Array<a>` stands for [an array](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays) where the type of elements is known but not the number of elements.

-### Cluster Management
+### Cluster management
 | Command        | RESP2 Reply                                                           | RESP3 Reply                                                                                  |
 |----------------|-----------------------------------------------------------------------|----------------------------------------------------------------------------------------------|
 | CLUSTER SLOTS  | Array<\[number, number, ...\[BlobString, number, BlobString, Array]]> | Array<\[number, number, ...\[BlobString, number, BlobString, Map\<BlobString, BlobString>]]> |